Risk Management Plan

 Risk is everyone’s responsibility!
 However, it starts from the top.
 When management is engaged and committed to creating a culture that understands and identifies risks, it also promotes safety.

 If your staff is trained from day one to work safely, the culture of your business will change.
-Risk management is not just about safe work, it’s a mindset: if you work safe, you think safe.
-Employees won’t just walk by the sign that is about to fall, they’ll take the necessary action to reduce or remove the hazard until it can fix it.
+Risk management is not just about safe work.
+It’s a mindset: if you work safe, you think safe.
+Employees won’t just walk by the sign that is about to fall, and they’ll take the necessary action to reduce or remove the hazard until you can fix it.
 If you have a workplace where visitors and staff feel safe, they’ll return.

 The role of insurance in risk management